Kershaw 1st win since June, streaking Dodgers top shaky Reds

 Kershaw (10-7) allowed one run and three hits, striking out eight without a walk.
 He pitched in Cincinnati for the first time since 2013.

+“It was great,” Los Angeles manager Dave Roberts said.
+“I thought he was great all the way around.
+I’m a little biased, but I thought he got squeezed a little, but he was fantastic.
+Overall really in control.
+See him get through five with close to 75 pitches.
+It was perfect.”

 The three-time NL Cy Young Award winner missed more than two months with inflammation in his left elbow, then returned Monday and threw 4 1/3 solid innings against Arizona.
+He threw 74 pitches.

+“I felt a little more crisp with each pitch,” Kershaw said.
+“I’ve still got a little ways to go with my stamina.
+I got up to, I think, 75 pitches, but we still have a couple more (starts) before the playoffs.”

 The only Reds run against him came when Nick Castellanos doubled, advanced on a wild pitch and scored on Tyler Stephenson’s groundout in the fourth that made it 6-1.